klauspost/compress/zstd/README.md

 in the future.
 So if you want to limit concurrency for future updates, specify the concurrency you would like.

+You can specify your desired compression level using `WithEncoderLevel()` option.
+Currently only pre-defined compression settings can be specified.

 #### Future Compatibility Guarantees